jweinst1/Oblivion/README.md

 Oblivion is a programming language that produces SVG files.
 It's a domain specific language dedicated to producing graphics and giving programmers as well as artists the tools to create art with code.

+ It's a language designed to visualize code and create incredible illustrations!

+####`Features:`
+* SVG-specific data structures and operators
+* Simple, Ruby/Python like syntax
+* Runs in the browser, or in NodeJS
+* Recursion and functional programming support
+* Immutable Python-style lists

+`Oblivion` is the perfect programming language for artists, researchers, programmers, and anyone who wants to use a functional approach to visualize their code.

+Try out Oblivion on the playground, or read the guide to see how it all works!

 ##`Language Guide`:

 ##Output